PRIME DIRECTIVES: 1. Serve the public trust 2. Protect the innocent 3. Uphold the law 4. [CLASSIFIED]

 Super Cop: Chances are, if you mention the phrase to anyone, and they know of RoboCop, he's the first thing that they'll think of.
 In fact, RoboCop is called exactly that in the first film, when he first shows off his computer-enhanced aiming skills at the firing range.

 Super Prototype: As a cyborg police officer, Murphy is the first attempt and the only success.
-This is because Murphy has just the right mindset to accept his condition.
+This is because Murphy has just the right mindset to accept (or at least tolerate) his condition.

 Too Dumb to Live: Letís go all the way and call out essentially anybody who genuinely believes they can defeat a heavily armoured 100% accurate police cyborg without strength of numbers and/or heavy weaponry.